Maintenance of Academic Standards

 Students who fail to achieve minimum academic standards will be placed on academic probation for the next semester in which they are enrolled.
 Enrollment is limited to a maximum of 13 credits and students must meet with a Student Success Advisor, develop and file a Student Success Plan and register for classes no later than the day before classes begin for the semester.
 The notation “Probation” will be placed on the student’s academic record.

 It is the student’s responsibility to insure that the meeting with the advisor takes place and that the agreement is properly completed and submitted; failure to do so will result in removal from all courses.

 Repeat Academic Probation

 Students whose overall GPA and/or earned/attempted ratio is still below the minimum standard but have shown “significant progress” by earning a 2.0 minimum GPA and successfully completing 75 percent of attempted credits in their current semester, will be granted another semester on probation.
 All courses will be considered in the calculations, whether college-level or developmental.
 The notation “Repeat Probation” will be placed on the student’s academic record.
 The student is again limited to a maximum of 13 credits and must meet with a Student Success Advisor, complete and file a Student Success Plan and register for classes no later than the day before classes begin for the semester; failure to do so will result in removal from all courses.

-Students who fail to meet minimum academic standards for two consecutive semesters and do not meet the requirements for Repeat Probation will be suspended for the period of one semester, including any intervening summer session.
+Students who fail to meet minimum academic standards for two consecutive semesters and do not meet the requirements for Repeat Probation will be suspended for the period of one semester, including any intervening summer and winter sessions.
 If already registered for courses in the following semester, they will be de-registered.
 The notation “Suspension” will be placed on the student’s academic record.

-Students who are academically suspended for a second or subsequent time will be suspended for a full academic year including summer terms.
-Readmission to the College after repeat suspension is based on reinstatement policies.
+Students who are academically suspended for a second or subsequent time will be suspended for a full academic year including summer and winter sessions.

 Committee on Academic Status